-Jarno Nikkanen, Senior Director and Head of Xiaomi Finland R&D this collaboration and the construction of this Research and Development hub expressed its enthusiasm, saying that for now the team is made up of "only" 20 people, destined to become much more in the perspective of a stronger and lasting collaboration.
+Jarno Nikkanen, Senior Director and Head of Xiaomi Finland R&D this collaboration and the construction of this research and development center expressed itself enthusiastically, saying that for now the team is made up of "only" 20 people, destined to become much more in the perspective of a stronger and lasting collaboration.

 With this strategic movement, Xiaomi becomes part of the "Tampere Imaging Ecosystem“, A rapidly growing hub organized by Business Tampere, the economic development agency located in the same city.
 "Business Tampere and the entire imaging ecosystem have been a great help in starting our business here in Tampere.
 I had no experience of entering other countries, but I think I can say that the our process has been among the simplest ever.
 For example, like Xiaomi, we are building a state-of-the-art photo lab that allows us to facilitate the development of algorithms for cameras and, to do this, we have leveraged the ecosystem and local laboratory equipment suppliers ", he finally said Jarno Nikkanen himself.